 Open the Codist section in the Tools->Options dialog.
 In the General section you can toggle features of Codist.

-I have learned a lot from the following extension projects (sorted by the dates when I learned from them).
+I have learned a lot from the following extension projects (sorted by the time when I learned from them).
+Codist would not be what you see today without them.

-And every donaters, beta testers to this project.
+And thank you, every donators, beta testers, feedback providers to this project.

 Codist comes from the open source community and it goes back to the community.